 Betty White is an absolute national treasure.
-Even at 98 (yes, she’s freakin’ 98!) she continues to prove that she’s just as funny, classy and sexy (oh yeah, I went there) as she was during her rise to Hollywood stardom in the 1940s and 1950s.
+Even until her death at 99, she continued to prove that she was just as funny, classy and beautiful as she was during her rise to Hollywood stardom in the 1940s and 1950s.

 Naturally, Betty has dabbled in sports.
 She’s guest starred on WWE Raw, shot hoops with Shaq and even thrown shade at Johnny Manziel.
 There isn’t a greater moment than her memorable Super Bowl Snickers commercial in 2010, though.